 We’re all price sensitive, just to varying degrees.
-Because of this, us marketers face a challenge anytime a shopper lands on our site: how can we persuade shopper that our products or services are worth the price?
+Because of this, we marketers face a challenge anytime a shopper lands on our site: how can we persuade shoppers that our products or services are worth the price?

 If the shopper that’s looking at the product page right now is especially price sensitive, to the point that our normal pitch may not be enough to convert them, then we need to get their attention through other means and make the case for our product from another angle.